Aircraft History at Barrow-in-Furness

 Patents applied for in 1911 were:-

-- 3,330: to alter wing inclination in flight and enable the angle of floats to move with that of wings.
+- 3,330: to alter wing inclination in flight and enable the angle of floats to move with that of wings

-- 3,331: anti-ice on wings by leading engine exhaust gases into hollow spaces inside wings so heating the frames and the air between.
+- 3,331: anti-ice on wings by leading engine exhaust gases into hollow spaces inside wings so heating the frames and the air between

-- 3,333: to catapult an aeroplane from the deck of a ship using a trolley upon rails propelled by a falling weight. – This was a system first adopted on land in September 1905 by the Wright brothers.
+- 3,333: to catapult an aeroplane from the deck of a ship using a trolley upon rails propelled by a falling weight – this was a system first adopted on land in September 1905 by the Wright brothers

-- 3,334: to enable an aeroplane to send wireless telegraphy by producing electric oscillations using the engine’s magneto and condenser, signalling to be effected by a key in the aerial.
+- 3,334: to enable an aeroplane to send wireless telegraphy by producing electric oscillations using the engine’s magneto and condenser, signalling to be effected by a key in the aerial

-- 11,102: by using inflatable bags near wing tips to be filled with air or engine exhaust gases and thus provide greater buoyancy, the framework being made watertight by waterproof material or thin sheets of duralumin.
+- 11,102: by using inflatable bags near wing tips to be filled with air or engine exhaust gases and thus provide greater buoyancy, the framework being made watertight by waterproof material or thin sheets of duralumin

 - 12,005: an autopilot operated by way of a swinging weight through a servo-motor.